 When Eric isn’t busy chasing news in Southern Indiana and Illinois, he’s busy spending time with his family.
-Eric and his wife Heather have a daughter, Amelia, and a son due in 2014; they also have a beagle/lab/boxer/mutt mix, Tank.
+Eric and his wife Heather have a daughter, Amelia, and son, Maddox; they also have a beagle/lab/boxer/mutt mix, Tank.

 Although Eric will likely never retire, he hopes one day, after a long illustrious career with News 10, he and his family can move to the crystal white sands and emerald green waters of Northwestern Florida.
 As a small claim to fame, Eric once played bluegrass music with former longtime News 10 anchor Mark Allen.